-

 - Received Date: 2024-10-17

-Abstract: Heavy-ion fusion reaction is relevant to a number of important issues not only in stellar environment but also in the synthesis of new nuclides and superheavy elements.
-In this work, the role of Pauli blocking and isospin effect in sub-barrier fusion reactions is investigated within the well established coupled-channels method.
+Abstract: Heavy-ion fusion reactions are relevant to numerous important issues in the stellar environment as well as in the synthesis of new nuclides and superheavy elements.
+In this study, the role of Pauli blocking and the isospin effect in sub-barrier fusion reactions is investigated using the well established coupled-channel method.
 An isospin-dependent Pauli blocking potential is proposed to better address the deep sub-barrier fusion hindrance problem.
-It is found that the Pauli blocking effect manifests itself strongly for isospin symmetric targets and is reduced for targets with large isospin asymmetries.
-The agreement between experimental and theoretical fusion cross sections is improved for both 12C-target and 16O-target systems.
+We find that the Pauli blocking effect manifests itself strongly for isospin symmetric targets and is reduced for targets with large isospin asymmetries.
+The agreement between experimental and theoretical fusion cross sections is improved for both the 12C-target and 16O-target systems.